-Start your New Year’s eating plan right with these healthy, delicious, and fun little Trail Mix Bites.
-No bake, no gluten – just lots of goodness.
+Start your New Year’s eating plan right with these healthy, delicious, energy-boosting, fun little Trail Mix Bites.
+No baking, no gluten – just lots of goodness.

 On Sunday, I decided to dig into one of my New Year’s resolutions — read more books — and pulled out my long-ago-discharged Kindle and charging cable.
 I had already purchased the book on tap for the day (“Darkly Dreaming Dexter,” no chick-lit for me, thank you very much) and only had to download it to my Kindle.
 I leaned over to plug in the charger and was met with a shower of plastic pieces.
 White plastic, everywhere.
 Whaa?

 The coating on my Kindle cable was cracking and falling off wherever I touched or bent it, leaving only a twisty bundle of silver wires that I was not inclined to attach to an electrical outlet.
 With all of the technology I’ve owned over the decades, I’ve never, ever had the coating on a wire disintegrate like that.
 After a few moments of blinking confusion, I, uh, got all blue up in here.
 (Which meant that I thwarted not one but two resolutions — the second being not to anger so quickly (SoupAddict has her prickly moments) — already on the very first day of the year.
 Drat!)